rkoshak/sensorReporter/gpio/README.md

 `PinNumbering` | | BCM or BOARD | Select which numbering to use for the IO Pin's.
 Use BCM when GPIO numbering is desired.
 BOARD refers to the pin numbers on the P1 header of the Raspberry Pi board. (default BCM)

 ### Outputs
-The RpiGpioSensor has 3 different outputs which can be configured within the 'Connections' section (Look at connection readme's for 'Actuator / sensor relatet parameters' for details).
+The RpiGpioSensor has 3 outputs which can be configured within the 'Connections' section (Look at connection readme's for 'Actuator / sensor relevant parameters' for details).

 Output | Purpose
 -|-
 `Switch` | Where the ON/OFF messages are published.
-When using with the openHAB connection configure a contact/string item at openHAB.
+When using with the openHAB connection configure a contact/string item.
 `ShortButtonPress` | Location to publish an update after a short button press happend.
 Which are two chages of the logic level at the selected pin (eg. LOW, HIGH, LOW) and the duration of the button press is between Short_Press-Threshold and Long_Press-Threshold.
 For the recommended setup see example config #​2 at the bottom of the page.
-When using with the openHAB connection configure a datetime/string item at openHAB.
+When using with the openHAB connection configure a datetime/string item.
 `LongButtonPress` | Location to publish an update after a long button press happend, requires `Long_Press-Threshold`, `Short_Press-Dest`.
-When using with the openHAB connection configure a datetime/string item at openHAB.
+When using with the openHAB connection configure a datetime/string item.

 ### Example Config